 - Transfer the braid loaf on an greased baking tray and over with a cloth.
 Let it rest for another hour or till the dough has doubled.

 - Pre-heat the oven at 375F/ 180C and keep it ready.
 Beat the 3rd egg for the egg wash.
 Add in the vanilla essence and 1 tablespoon sugar.
 Mix well.
 Now, apply 1 coat of egg wash mix on the loaf.
 Sprinkle poppy seeds on the top.

 - Bake for 20-25 minutes.
 Remove from the oven and apply a second coat of egg wash.
 Bake again for 15-20 minutes till the top is golden brown.
 Remove from the oven and let it cool down.
-To check if the loaf is baked, try tapping on the top.
-It should be crusty on the top and feel light and hollow inside.

 - Let the loaf completely cool down before cutting the loaf into slices.

 The usual challah bread calls for a basic egg wash but i like a little sweetness in the bread and decided to give a sweet vanilla sugar egg wash.
 It works wonder in this recipe and makes the bread what it is – C.E.L.E.B.R.A.T.O.R.Y !!
 We could not really wait for the bread to cool down and while it was still somewhat hot, i cut 2 big fat slices and smeared some homemade butter and my chia strawbery jam on it .. the result…OMG !
-It was soooo good !!
+It was so good !!
 You must try this bread recipe 🙂